Published on August 4, 2022 by Ashutosh Pandey

 We have been supporting asset managers for over 20 years and providing them with scalable and customized solutions.
 Our Municipal Credit Research team’s support has helped clients enhance coverage and free up onshore bandwidth to focus on more-value-add tasks.

 Thank you for sharing your Comments

 About the Author

-Ashutosh has over seven years of experience in credit research, with expertise in US municipal markets and not-for-profit corporates.
-He currently supports a US-based alternative investment firm on the assessment of municipal credits, including building models and writing credit research reports.
+Ashutosh has over nine years of experience in credit research, with expertise in US municipal markets and not-for-profit corporates.
+He currently supports a US-based global investment manager, with a focus on taxable and tax-exempt US municipal debt.
+Ashutosh provides investment recommendations and commentary on the credits through periodic review and keeping a track of developments.
 He holds a Master of Business Administration in Finance and a Bachelor of Technology in Electrical and Electronics Engineering.

 Like the way we think?

 Next time we post something new, we'll send it to your inbox